Indo-US 2+2 meeting to be preceded by bilateral with Rajnath, Jaishankar

 India and the US already share real time intelligence through COMCASA.
 The new pact on the other hand would allow others sides to share vital tri-services intelligence on all defence matters.
 This would be particularly important in the context of the developments at Ladakh and the South China Sea.
 During the meeting both sides would also discuss the Chinese aggression in Ladakh

-Further both sides will sign off on a geo spatial military foundation agreement called Basic Exchange and Cooperation Agreement (BECA).
+Further, both sides will sign off on a geo spatial military foundation agreement called Basic Exchange and Cooperation Agreement (BECA).
 This would be a pre-cursor for India to acquire drones such as the MQ-9B from the US.
 These use spatial data for pinpointed strikes.

-The meetings would be important in the wake of the tensions with china.
+The meetings would be important in the wake of the tensions with China.
 Esper said that it is the world's largest democracy, a very capable country with very talented people, and they face off, every day, Chinese aggression in the Himalayas.

 Wheels up for my trip to India says Pompeo: At 2+2 meet China, intel sharing on the cards